johan6337/johan6337.github.io/_posts/2024-07-23-write-up-imaginaryctf-2024.md

 ### Solution

-Salsa 20 is the stream cipher with generate keystream and then xor with ciphertext to generate the corresponding plaintext.
-In this challenge we need to bitflipping the ciphertext in order to change the plaintext so it can satisfied the condition to obtain the flag and calculate the checksum of the command we send to the server.
+"Salsa20 is a stream cipher that generates a keystream and then XORs it with the ciphertext to generate the corresponding plaintext.
+In this challenge, we need to bit-flip the ciphertext in order to change the plaintext so it can satisfy the condition to obtain the flag and calculate the checksum of the command we send to the server.

-First encrypt 1 sample command and retrieve the keystream then generate correspoding ciphertext to bitflipping the plaintext.
+First, encrypt one sample command and retrieve the keystream, then generate the corresponding ciphertext to bit-flip the plaintext.

-Then we need to calculate the checksum of the plaintext.
-A little trick here is the server accept the packet with no nonce key.
-So just send **{'user': 'user', 'command': command}** so we can calculate it CRC32 checksum ourself:
+Then, we need to calculate the checksum of the plaintext.
+A little trick here is that the server accepts the packet with no nonce key.
+So, just send **{'user': 'user', 'command': command}** so we can calculate the CRC32 checksum ourselves:

 ```python
 import json